DaviviendaPanama/Dynamic-Text-to-SQL-with-Amazon-Bedrock-Agent/README.md

 This solution goes beyond basic Text-to-SQL, offering a robust, self-adapting system for complex enterprise environments.

+Visit AWS Machine Learning Blog - [Dynamic text-to-SQL for enterprise workloads with Amazon Bedrock Agents](https://aws.amazon.com/blogs/machine-learning/dynamic-text-to-sql-for-enterprise-workloads-with-amazon-bedrock-agents/) to learn more about this solution.

 ## Sample Database Overview

 This example demonstrates a fraud detection database schema commonly used in financial institutions.
 The schema represents core tables needed for transaction monitoring and fraud investigation.